 We put a standard 3.5kg wet load of washing into the dryer and measure how long it takes to dry and how much energy is used.

 Note that when we say 3.5kg, this refers to the dry load.
-It ends up being wet to 90% moisture content, with the finished load being greater than five kilos when we put it in the dryer.
+When we put it in the dryer after washing, it is wet to 90% moisture content and weighs 5kg.

 The energy efficiency and drying time scores are based on the amount of energy and time used per kilogram of clothing.